cs-pub-ro/operating-systems/chapters/software-stack/high-level-languages/drills/tasks/high-level-lang/README.md

 1. Create programs in C, Python and Go that compute the N-th Fibonacci number.
    `N` is passed as a command-line argument.
+   Run the checker (`make check` in the `high-level-lang/solution/tests/` folder) to check your results.

    Use `ltrace` and `strace` to compute the number of library calls and system calls.
    Use `perf` to measure the running time.